mozilla/id-specs/browserid/index.md

 <pre>
  navigator.id.genKeyPair(gotPublicKey);
 </pre>
-with <tt>gotPublicKey</tt> a function that accepts a JWK-string-formatted public-key.
+with <tt>gotPublicKey</tt> a function that accepts a public-key JSON object.

-The domain's JavaScript SHOULD then send this JWK string to the domain's backend server.
-The domain's backend server SHOULD certify this key along with the email address provided to its <tt>provisionEmailFunction</tt> function, and an expiration date at least 1 minutes in the future.
-The backend server SHOULD NOT issue a certificate valid longer than 24 hours.
-The domain's backend server SHOULD then deliver an Identity Certificate back to its JavaScript context.
+The domain's JavaScript SHOULD send this public-key to the domain's backend server.
+The domain's backend server SHOULD certify this key along with the email address provided to its <tt>provisionEmailFunction</tt> function, and an expiration date at least 1 minute in the future.
+The backend server MUST NOT issue a certificate valid longer than 24 hours.
+The backend server SHOULD NOT issue a certificate valid longer than the duration passed to the <tt>provisionEmailFunction</tt> earlier.
+The domain's backend server SHOULD deliver the generated Identity Certificate back to its JavaScript context.
 The domain's JavaScript MUST finally call:
 <pre>
  navigator.id.registerCertificate(certificate);
 </pre>